Skip to content

 ...

 Rejected.
-The match Env: blocks don't fit naturally inside a model body.
+The match Env: blocks do not fit naturally inside a model body.
 The singleton semantics, env var integration, and match resolution are different enough from model to warrant a distinct keyword.
-A decorator would hide the fundamental semantic difference.
+A decorator would hide that semantic difference.

 Runtime-only config (like Pydantic BaseSettings)